jokot/notes-maui/tests/README.md

 ---

-*Last updated: July 27, 2025*
+*Last updated: August 2025*
-*Test suite optimized for developer productivity and fast feedback cycles* ⚡
+*Test suite optimized for developer productivity and fast feedback cycles with Entity Framework and MediatR integration* ⚡